NikolaVk/don-t-get-angry/README.md

 ### Player choise

-The player/players may chose between playing vs individual players, computer or to switch a player off
+The player/players may chose between playing vs individual players, computer or to switch a player off.
+I gave all player 1 to 4 text the green colour due to some colours not being readable on the black background

 <img src="https://github.com/NikolaVk/don-t-get-angry/blob/main/assets/readme/type-player.png" width="100%">